By: Adnan Zafar

 9. Bad law and order situation in Karachi.
 (Now it is better)

-Due to transport problems and public pressure, Federal Government decided to revive to KCR.
 At present, KCR track (Loop line) is in bad condition.
-Rails and Sleepers have damaged.
+Rails and Sleepers have damaged and stealing of rails is still continue.
+In many places railway track has buried in to the ground.
 Signaling and Communication system is also out-dated and out of order.
 KCR stations and land are encroached upon by land mafia and criminals.
-Only few trains now run between City station and Malir Cantt.
-Plans have been in the offing for the revival KCR since 1999 including a Master Plan made in 2003.
-According to the Master Plan, the track of KCR will be dualized, electrified and separate tracks will be built from City Station to Landhi Jn.
-The current network will also be extended.
-Trains will run at speeds in excess of 80 km per hour.
+Due to transport problems and public pressure, Federal Government decided to revive KCR.
+Plans have been in the offing for the revival KCR since 1999 including a Master Plan made in 2003 but nothing has happened on the ground.

 Karachi Mass Transit

-Karachi Mass Transit is the plan of modern rail based transport system in Karachi .
-According to the Plan the busy roads of Karachi will have under-ground and over-head railway corridors and Electro Magnetic or Subway trains shall run.
-Government is also considering to build 6 routes on BOT (build-operate-transfer) basis.
+z Karachi Mass Transit is the plan of modern rail based transport system in Karachi.
+According to the plan the busy roads of Karachi will have under-ground and over-head railway corridors and Light Train will be run.
+Karachi Circular Railway is also a part of Karachi Mass Transit.
+Government is considering to build 6 routes on BOT (Build-Operate-Transfer) basis.

 Corridor I- Sohrab Goth To Tower: